 This is an error I see quite often and can lead to all sorts of problems!

 Laying all that aside....another important reason for keeping books...is to make good financial decisions.
 You need to be able to pull up a report and see that you are spending more on expenses than you were in prior years.

-You also need to be able to look at that bank balance and know at a glance how much of it is "designated" funds and how much is left to keep the lights on.
+You also need to be able to look at that bank balance and know at a glance how much of it is designated or restricted funds and how much is left to keep the lights on.